lnbits/peasy/README.md

   <img src="assets/peasy-window.svg" alt="Peasy request window" width="350">
 </p>

-NixOS is one of the greatest Linux systems that exist, yet people complain its declarative paradigm is hard.
-Peasy completely removes this complexity, and through normal language can install and remove packages, find upstream AppImages, change GNOME appearance, control common Hyprland settings, connect Wi-Fi and Bluetooth, and prepare calendar events.
-Every system change is shown for review before NixOS builds and activates it.
+NixOS is one of the most powerful Linux operating systems because it is declarative and reproducible, but its configuration language can be difficult to learn.
+Peasy removes that complexity.
+Using normal language, you can install and remove packages, find AppImages, customise GNOME and Hyprland, connect Wi-Fi and Bluetooth, and prepare calendar events.

 Peasy uses an OpenAI model or a local Ollama model to understand the request.
 The model cannot run commands or edit files: it returns a typed action that